ErpNetDocs/webclient/introduction/how-to/product-supply.md

 *Placeholder - Image*

+> [!NOTE]
-[!]
-Note: This button is displayed only for products that are available for supply.
+> This button is displayed only for products that are available for supply.